dwclake/Aether/README.md

+# Aether
-# Interpreter, based on the book "Writing An Interpreter In Go" by Thorsten Ball
+Programming language/interpreter, based on Monkey from the book "Writing An Interpreter In Go" by Thorsten Ball